Creating content is a great way to market your company, and blogging is big business.

 According to the Content Marketing Institute, 89% of B2B marketers are using content marketing, and research by Hubspot proved that the more blog posts a company has published per month, the more traffic they see on their website.

 For brands, content refers to any resource used to engage with your audience.
 It could be an in-depth blog, an eye-catching video, or a shareable infographic.

-Content helps your business connect and engage with a growing target audience as you establish your brand as an expert or influencer in your field—but beyond all else, businesses invest in content marketing because it can generate traffic and help drive lead generation and sales.
+Content helps your business connect and engage with a growing target audience as you establish your brand as an expert or influencer in your field—but beyond all else, businesses invest in content marketing because it can generate traffic, help drive lead generation and sales, and boost brand awareness.

 61% of successful businesses have a documented content marketing strategy (Content Marketing Institute 2017), and you’d be missing out if you’re not taking advantage of this powerful marketing opportunity.

 Businesses often fall into the trap of writing about themselves and their product, but alas, long gone are the days of disruptive ads and cheesy sales-like social media posts.
 Your (target) audience wants valuable, rich and original content (and they want it now).

 One of the top challenges marketers face today is that in order to satisfy your audience you must constantly be churning out content.
 So, how do you continue to produce high-quality content that your audience will discover and enjoy?

 The trick here is knowing what your audience wants before you go to the effort to create it.
 If your niche is carpet cleaning, there’s no point producing content about stargazing.